Area: 143,100 sq km

 Date of independence: September 9, 1991

-Domestic violence against women also continues to be a serious problem.
+Domestic violence against women remains to be a challenge.
 There has been an attempt to combat domestic violence against women and children in 2015 that included establishing several police stations staffed by female police inspectors who received training in gender-sensitive policing.
 However, it is reported that Tajikistan’s 2013 law on the prevention of violence in the family remains unimplemented and victims of domestic violence continue to suffer and do not receive adequate protection.

 LGBT+ community is subjected to discrimination and homophobia.
 In 2014, the State Committee for Religious Affairs informed imams across the country to preach against “nontraditional sexual relations.”
 Public beatings and discrimination as well as detention, harassment, and extortion by police are commonplace.
 Police routinely arrest men under suspicion of “homosexual acts” and charge them with “moral crimes.”
 In 2015, more than 500 individuals, who were suspected of being part of LGBT+ community were arrested in order to eradicate “immoral behavior” in the country.